Shurui-Zhang/Couputer_Vision/Haar cascade face detecto/README.md

-To gain a deeper understanding of Haar cascade face detecto, camouflage techniques were used to trick it.
+To gain a deeper understanding of Haar cascade face detector, camouflage techniques were used to trick it.